Disaster Case Management

 Can a Disaster Survivor have more than one Disaster Case Manager?

 No. While every Hurricane Matthew disaster survivor should have a Disaster Case Manger (DCM) that can help them to gain access to available / eligible tools and resources, each disaster survivor must be assigned to only one Disaster Case Manager from either RCDRC or from another service provider.
 Working collaboratively DCM's from both RCDRC and other service providers focus on preventing the duplication of services, fraud and abuse in order effectively and efficiently coordinate / manage limited resources and tools that are available to eligible disaster survivors.

 Should I work with Disaster Case Managers at RCDRC or from another service provider?

 Disaster Case Managers employed by both RCDRC and other service providers are trained to provide a high standard of customer service and are are equally committed to serving our community.
-Working collaboratively through the Long-Term Recovery Committee [LTRC] both Disaster Case Managers employed directly by RCDRC and those directly employed by other providers mutually focus on providing the scale of service that is needed to effectively and efficiently address the enormous and widespread needs of Hurricane Matthew survivors throughout Robeson County.
+Working collaboratively through the Long-Term Recovery Committee [LTRC] both Disaster Case Managers employed directly by RCDRC and those directly employed by other providers mutually focus on providing the scale of service that is needed to effectively and efficiently address the enormous and widespread needs of disaster survivors throughout Robeson County.